Frequently Asked Questions (FAQ)

 Geoplot

-How do I save higher quality graphics image than the Save Graphic Plot method offers ?
+How do I save higher quality graphics image in Geoplot 3 than the Save Graphic Plot method offers ?

 With Geoplot version 3.00p onwards you can print to file.
 Using third party printer drivers allows you to save much higher quality graphics plots (eg bitmaps, jpgs, tiffs) than you would obtain using the normal Save Graphic Plot.